supple-kit/supple-css/README.md

 ### Size

-The core framework including all modules without fallbacks for `custom-properties` weighs about 2.15kB.
+The core framework including all modules without fallbacks for `custom-properties` weighs about 1.5kB.
 You can reduce the payload by only including the modules you need, and configure those modules to your needs.

-If you want the framework to include all fallbacks for `custom-properties` the framework comes in at 2.48kB.

 ## Browser support
 Supple supports all [major browsers which can render CSS custom properties](http://caniuse.com/#feat=css-variables).